Show Rules Judging Rules Definitions

 It is the responsibility of the individual exhibitor to collect and pay all appropriate sales taxes.

-Any exhibitor or vendor displaying any item that is considered by the Show Chairman, Staff and Judges to be sexually explicit, racially degrading or religiously disrespectful shall be asked to remove it from public display and will not be permitted to enter it into the judging process.
+Any exhibitor or vendor displaying any item that is considered by the Show Chairman, Staff and/or Judges to be sexually explicit, racially degrading or religiously disrespectful shall be asked to remove it from public display and will not be permitted to enter it into the judging process.

-Qualified artisans are hired to judge in a professional manner.
+Qualified artisans are hired to judge in a professional manor.
 We want our judges to feel uninhibited and free of outside influence to make fair and honest judgments.
 The Show chairman and staff hold our judges to the highest level of integrity and give them our full support.
 They will remain at the show, following the judging, for personal critique, evaluation and discussion.

 Do not expect judges to tour the show, fraternize with exhibitors, evaluate carvings or teach until after the judging is completed.
 Comments to judges, at any time, with the intent to influence the outcome of the competition is strictly prohibited.

 Judging is done privately and out of public view by no less than two judges.
-The Show Chairman, staff and club officers are not allowed to accompany or assist judges during the judging process.
+The Show Chairman, staff and club officers are not allowed to accompany or assist judges in the judging process.

 Each entry will receive an evaluative score 1-5 (5 being best) in four criteria (Originality, Design, Execution, and Finish).
 This score will be taken into consideration during judging but will not be the sole consideration when compared with other carvings.